Nothing but Legionair Sailplanes 2026 , with a sprinkle on the Shuttle

 Here an example Lasered Rib Set, I wonder about the accuracy ?
 Haga Ribs were Die Cut, note these are wrapped with blue tape

-Note: some purists feel a true Legionair is one built with “haga” ribs, I have never seen Mr Haga’s ribs drawn on his original plans and to my knowledge he never included them .
-When you come across Ribs drawn on Plans your likely Building a Prototype Legionair with Ribs of some other Design.
+Note: some purists feel a true Legionair is one built with “haga” ribs, I have never seen Mr Haga’s ribs drawn on his original plans and to my knowledge he never included any rib drawings in his Kits.
+When you come across Ribs drawn on Plans you may well be building Building a Prototype Legionair with Ribs of some other Design.
+The advent of the Laser cutter, and router has enabled many to reproduce Kits or short Kits , which could all be considered Prototype Designs, and when built may never fly right

 Green fuse halves, these also appear to be something other then Haga parts, witness the tapered root to pod transition.
 Or perhaps early Haga pods where white gelcoat, and later halves where green and this change was made and represented in the above photo.
 That could be actually as I have 2 different pictures of green halves in what I refer to as a Haga Kit with the square section box and aluminum rods, Interesting